stephenscaff/jumpoff-wp/readme.md

 https://gist.github.com/tdwesten/3402b2c5ef0843df6bb65afbb4835f99

-### INC
+### Inc

 Site functionality is generally added in the `inc` folder, as oppose to plugins and whatnot.

 ### Admin theme

-A custom admin theme and various admin-based functionality and utilities are housed in `inc/admin`. `admin-theme` includes the scss for our, eh, admin theme. `admin.scss` compiles out via gulp into `admin.css`.
+A custom admin theme and various admin-based functionality and utilities are housed in `inc/Admin`. `AdminTheme` includes the scss for our, eh, admin theme. `admin.scss` compiles out via gulp into `admin.css`.

 ### Content Types

-Custom Post Types are registered in `inc/post-types` and follow a simple file naming convention.
+Custom Post Types are registered in `inc/PostTypes` and follow a simple file naming convention.

-### Settings

-Various wp and theme setting are housed in `inc/settings`.
-This includes stuff like the management of images settings, defining theme support, permalinks structure, some clean, a max image upload size utility, etc.

-### Post Helpers

-Post helpers, found in `inc/post-helpers` include helper functions and classes for things relating to, or called within posts and content files/templates/partials - ie; A featured image helper, a post excerpt helper, various taxonomy/categorey helpers, etc.

 ### Utils

-Utility functions include path helpers, body class helpers, our ACF Module class, handy conditionals, some formatting stuff, etc.
+Post helpers, found in `inc/Utils` include utility functions for stuff like hooks, actions, formaters, helpers, etc.